 About the Community Engagement Fund

-Community boards and funding panels receive a set amount of funding to give out to applicants each financial year.
+Community boards receive a set amount of funding to give out to applicants each financial year.

 Applications must support the Local Community Plan (if there is one) and also core Council business identified in our Long Term Plan.